Vartha: Themes

-Vartha is about the freedom of the press, and the "struggle between corrupt politicians and angry heroes".
-Sreedhar Pillai of India Today wrote, "Vartha had overtly political themes, parodying events and politicians in a manner that left little to the imagination.
-I. V. Sasi in an interview stated that: "I always have a rough commercial framework for my political films, Then I look around and talk to a lot of people about current political happenings.
+Sreedhar Pillai wrote for India Today, "Vartha had overtly political themes, parodying events and politicians in a manner that left little to the imagination.
+I. V. Sasi told him, "I always have a rough commercial framework for my political films, Then I look around and talk to a lot of people about current political happenings.
 These, when mixed in the right proportion can give you an instant hit."

 Release

 The film was released on 12 February 1986.

-Box office

-The film was a commercial success, running for 150 days in theatres.
-The film was the third highest grossing Malayalam film of the year 1986.
+It was a commercial success, running for 150 days in theatres.
+The film was the third highest grossing Malayalam film of 1986.

 Soundtrack

 The music was composed by A. T. Ummer and the lyrics were written by Bichu Thirumala.